Anti-Theft Waist Packs And Hip Packs Protect Your Gear

 Material – Anti Theft Packs Are Available in Various Durable Materials

 Waist packs come in many fabrics some are reinforced so that they are”slice-proof” or “cut resistant.”
 This construction prevents a thief from slicing the bottom of your bag with the hope that the contents will fall out into his waiting arms.

 1. Ballistic Nylon

-Originally developed for use in bulletproof vests, genuine 1050 denier ballistic nylon is one of the toughest fabrics in the world.
+Originally developed for use in bulletproof vests, genuine ballistic nylon is one of the toughest fabrics in the world.
 The number 1050 “denier” refers to the weight of the fiber that goes into making a fabric.
-1050 denier is a heavier fabric which is strong and abrasion resistant.
-This is a more rugged looking material, similar to that which carry-on luggage is made out of.
+1050 denier is a heavier fabric that is strong and abrasion-resistant.
+This is a more rugged-looking material.

 2. Feather-Weight Nylon

 Sturdy yet lightweight is the best combination of fabric features when it comes to wearing an anti-theft waist pack or hip pack.
 These new designs are made with the latest fabric technology to be lightweight and easy care.